Privacy policy

 How long do we keep hold of your information?

-In principle, your personal data shouldn’t be held for longer than is required under the terms of our contract for services with you.
-However, we’re subject to regulatory requirements to retain data for specified minimum periods.
 We also reserve the right to retain data for longer than this due to the possibility that it may be required to defend a future claim against us.

 At the end of any retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.